NetOfficeFw/Docs/app/tutorials/addin01_en.md

 You project can have multiple add-ins targeting different Microsoft Office applications.
 Each add-in class must have its unique **ProgId** and **Guid** values so it can be properly identified in COM infrastructure.
+Each add-in class must be visible to COM.

 ### COMAddin Classes